payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/modify-or-cancel-recurring-payments-for-amex-cards/index.md

 metadata:
   robots: index
 ---
-This part of the document includes the following to manage the recurring
+This part of the document includes the following to manage the recurring payments for AMEX cards: